lu0/synergy-config/README.md

 ``` -->

 ## Disclaimer
-I'm not the maintainer of Synergy, nor am I affiliated with Symless in anyway way.
-Bugs or issues related to Synergy should be reported directly on the official [Synergy GitHub page](https://github.com/symless/synergy-core).
+I'm not the maintainer of Synergy, nor am I affiliated with Symless in any way.
+Bugs or issues related to Synergy should be reported directly on the official [issues page](https://github.com/symless/synergy-core/issues).